 According to the National Institute of Mental Health, an estimated 17.3 million adults in the United States, or 7.1%, had at least one major depressive episode in 2017.
 And, it’s estimated that between 15% and 33% of patients who seek help for major depressive disorder will not respond to multiple interventions.
 That’s classed as suffering from “treatment-resistant depression” (Little, 2009).

 To patients and their families, “treatment resistant” usually means they are at their wits end.
-They’ve tried everything they know of to find sustainable relief from depression, chronic pain, drug abuse or misuse.
-When traditional combinations of medication, psychotherapy, and/or lifestyle changes (sleep, nutrition, exercise, etc.) aren’t enough, it may be time to consider other options.
+They’ve tried everything they know of to find sustainable relief from depression, chronic pain, drug abuse or misuse with little results and no relief.
+When traditional combinations of medication, psychotherapy, and/or lifestyle changes (sleep, nutrition, exercise, etc.) aren’t enough, it may be time to consider alternative options.

 “Over 90% of patients we’ve treated with this approach in our clinic were able to reach some form of remission, whether that be returning to work, not being on disability or repairing broken relationships,” says Dr. Best, a Board Certified psychiatrist with additional training in psychopharmacology, brain imaging and TMS.

 About Transcranial Magnetic Stimulation (TMS or rTMS)